huggingface/transformers/examples/research_projects/xls_r/README.md

 - 1. The following input arguments should not be changed and keep their original functionality/meaning (being to load the model and dataset): `"--model_id"`, `"--dataset"`, `"--config"`, `"--split"`.
 We recommend to not change any of the code written under `if __name__ == "__main__":`.
 - 2. The function `def log_results(result: Dataset, args: Dict[str, str])` should also not be changed.
 The function expects the above names attached to the `args` object as well as a `datasets.Dataset` object, called `result` which includes all predictions and target transcriptions under the names `"predictions"` and `"targets"` respectively.
 - 3. All other code can be changed and adapted.
 Participants are especially invited to change the `def normalize_text(text: str) -> str:` function as this might be a very language and model-training specific function.
-- 4. **Important**: It is not allowed to "cheat" in any way when in comes to pre- and postprocessing.
+- 4. **Important**: It is not allowed to "cheat" in any way when in comes to pre-and postprocessing.
 In short, "cheating" refers to any of the following:
 	- a.
 Somehow giving the model access to the target transcriptions to improve performance.
-The model is obviously not allowed to use the target transcriptions to generate its predictions.
+The model is not allowed to use the target transcriptions to generate its predictions.
 	- b.
-Pre-processing the target transcriptions in a way that makes the target transcriptions loose their original meaning.
-This corresonds to what has already been said in [Data and Preprocessing](#data-and-preprocessing) and is somewhat of a grey zone.
-It means that one should not remove characters that would make a word to loose its meaning.
+Pre-processing the target transcriptions in a way that makes the target transcriptions lose their original meaning.
+This corresponds to what has already been said in [Data and Preprocessing](#data-and-preprocessing) and is somewhat of a grey zone.
+It means that one should not remove characters that would make a word to lose its meaning.
 E.g., it is not allowed to replace all `e` in English with `i` and simply make the model learn that `e` and `i` are the same letter for a better word error rate.
 This would destroy the meaning of words such as `fell -> fill`.
 However, it is totally fine to normalize (*e.g.* lowercase) all letters, remove punctuation.
-There can be a lot of language specific exceptions and in case you are not sure whether your target transcription pre-processing is allowed, please ask on the Discord channel.
+There can be a lot of language-specific exceptions and in case you are not sure whether your target transcription pre-processing is allowed, please ask on the Discord channel.

-Uff, that was a lot of text describing on how make sure the your `eval.py` script is in the correct format.
-If you have any questions, please ask openly about in Discord.
+Uff, that was a lot of text describing how to make sure your `eval.py` script is in the correct format.
+If you have any questions, please ask openly in Discord.

 Great, now that we have adapted the `eval.py` script, we can lean back and run the evaluation.
 First, one should evaluate the model on Common Voice 7's test data.
-This might already have been done for your acoustic model during training, but in case you added an *n-gram* language model after having fine-tuned the acoustic model, you should now see a nice improvement.
+This might already have been done for your acoustic model during training but in case you added an *n-gram* language model after having fine-tuned the acoustic model, you should now see a nice improvement.